ARTFULBITES/Sentiment-Analysis-Gaming-Industry/README.md

 - **Cosine Similarity:** Measured the similarity between documents based on the frequency of words or phrases they contain using Cosine Similarity.

 ### Analysis Techniques
-- **Clustering Analysis:** Using KMeans and DBSCAN to identify patterns in consumer reviews.
+- **Feature Engineering:** Using KMeans and DBSCAN to identify patterns in consumer reviews.
 - **Dimensionality Reduction:** Applying PCA to reduce the dataset's complexity.
 - **Predictive Modeling:** Employing SVM, Random Forest, and XGBoost, fine-tuned using GridSearchCV for optimal performance.